Blvcksam/Simple-Devops-Project/Build and Deploy on Tomcat Server/CI&CD Pipeline Using Git, Jenkins and Maven/Readme.md

+We Set up an Ec2 Instance , Logged in and Set up Java.
+I Connected to Ec2 instance using Mobaxterm.

+We installed Java and Jenkins using Redhat Jenkins Procedure

 A. we used a java code which is already available in our github account

 B. we set up jenkins and maven as well